behrica/casagemas/README.md

 The following code in the repl adds the viewers of casagemas to Clerk, for all namespaces.
-Attention: add read the viewers from a certain namespace requires teh ns.
-For some of them this needs specific libs on the classpath.
+Attention: adding the viewers from a ns `requires` teh ns.
+For some of them this expects specific libs on the classpath.
 See the code to discover which are needed.
+This will be documented better soon.

 ```clojure
 (nextjournal.clerk.viewer/reset-viewers!